 As each Function construct is encountered during the initialization process, Resources and Links associated with the Function are initialized.
 A Resource is associated with a Function if the Function captures, consumes, or produces the Resource.
-A Link is associated with a Function if the Function inputs, outputs, or is triggered by an Item carried by the Link.
+A Link is associated with a Function if the Function inputs or outputs an Item carried by the Link.
 Resources are initialized before links; however, no particular order is followed in the initialization of the Resources or the initialization of the Links.
 For example, if a Function outputs multiple Items carried by Links, the Links are not processed in any particular order.